Satellite Near Earth

 Does SpaceX own Starlink?

 In September 2020, Elon Musk tweeted that he planned to spin Starlink out of SpaceX and take it public once its revenue growth was smooth and predictable.
+But Starlink is well past that milestone.

-That milestone now appears to have been reached.
 Starlink is projecting $11.8 billion in 2025 revenue, up 53% from last year and more than eightfold since 2022.
 Analysts also estimate it generated roughly $3.8 billion in EBITDA in 2024.

 If you don't have a brokerage account, we recommend Public.
 On Public, you can invest in stocks, ETFs, Treasuries, and cryptocurrencies, all on one of the most well-designed investing platforms.